Classes in Edmonton

-Instruction is oriented to adults and young adults (12+).
-We consider younger students on an individual basis and are happy to have children train with their parents, but we have no separate kids' classes.
+Instruction in our in-person program is oriented to adults and young adults (12+).
+We consider younger students on an individual basis and children under 12 can train with their parents for free, but we have no separate kids' classes.

 In-person classes are 90 minutes: Tuesdays and Thursdays 1900-2030 and Saturdays 1000-1130.